Computershare

 Computershare Limited is an Australian stock transfer company that provides corporate trust, stock transfer, and employee share plan services in many countries.

 The company currently has offices in 20 countries, including Australia, the United Kingdom, Ireland, the United States, Canada, the Channel Islands, South Africa, Hong Kong, New Zealand, Germany, and Denmark.

 History

 Computershare Limited was founded in 1978 in Melbourne, Australia, and has grown largely through overseas acquisitions.

 In 1997, the Australian-based Computershare expanded its registry business to include financial markets in New Zealand and the United Kingdom and acquired the Royal Bank of Scotland's registrar department.
-In subsequent years, it expanded its business into Ireland, South Africa, and Hong Kong.
+In subsequent years, it expanded its business into Ireland, India, South Africa, and Hong Kong.

+Computershare and the firm SETL began collaborating on a blockchain project in 2016.
+In Nov.
+2017, Georgeson LLC, a unit of Computershare Ltd, paid $ 45 million to resolve claims by US prosecutors that it had used bribes to obtain confidential information.
+The Louisville office of Computershare had 650 employees in May 2018.
+In Nov.
+2018, the chairman of Computershare was Simon Jones.
+Stuart Irving was CEO.

+In February 2023, Computershare called for an investigation into the exchange ASX for an alleged conflict of interest concerning the CHESS project, which had collapsed in November 2022.

+Acquisitions and sales

 In 2004, Computershare acquired the stock transfer sectors of Harris Bank and Montreal Trust and purchased the German-based Pepper Technologies AG.
 Since 2004, Computershare has acquired registry companies in Russia and India.